Ascendzor/aws-node-websockets/readme.md

-# aws-node-websockets usecase
+# aws-node-websockets usecases

-To quickly bootstrap microservices with serverless architecture via websockets.
+To quickly bootstrap microservices with serverless websockets.

 To be referenced for people adding websockets to their current serverless microservices.